An Inspector Calls: Act 2

+Act 3

-Eric enters, and after brief questioning from Goole, breaks down and admits responsibility for the pregnancy: he had forced himself on Smith after a drinking spree at the Palace Bar.
-After finding out that Smith was pregnant, Eric stole £50 (around £4,865 in 2025) from his father's business to support her and their child, but she refused the stolen money and cut contact with Eric.
+Eric enters, and after brief questioning from Goole, breaks down and admits responsibility for the pregnancy: he had raped Smith after a drinking spree at the Palace Bar.
+After finding out that Smith was pregnant, Eric stole from his father's business to support her and their child, but she refused the stolen money and cut contact with Eric.
 Birling and Sybil are outraged by Eric's behaviour, and the evening dissolves into angry recriminations.
 The inspector reminds the family that actions have consequences and that all people are intertwined in one society, stating: "if men will not learn that lesson, then they will be taught it in fire and blood and anguish."
 He leaves.

 Birling's greatest worry is the scandal that will arise from Eric's theft of his firm's money, which will come out at the inquest.
 The family begins to question if "Goole" was a real police inspector.
 Gerald returns and reveals that he had met a police sergeant he knew, who did not know of any police inspector named Goole.
 To confirm this, Birling makes a phone call to his friend, the chief constable, who confirms that there is no Inspector Goole on the force.
 Gerald points out that they could not be sure that Goole had shown the same photograph to the different members of the family; there could have been several young women, and they did not know that any of them had died.
 Gerald phones the infirmary, and they confirm that no one has died there that day, and they have not had a suicide in months.
 The family concludes that the inspector was a fraud and that they have been the victims of a hoax.

 Gerald and the elder Birlings celebrate in relief, but Eric and Sheila continue to rue their own and the others' actions.
 The phone rings: it is the police, who tell Birling that a young woman has just died on her way to the infirmary in a suspected suicide, and that a policeman is on his way to question the family.
-The inspector's identity is left unexplained, but it is clear that the family's confessions over the course of the evening have all been true, and that public disgrace will soon befall them.